pagyP/azurefirewall-microhack/Student/04-dns-proxy.md

 ipconfig /release && ipconfig /renew
 ```

-Wait to the Bastion to reconnect the virtual machine and run it:
+Wait to the Azure Bastion to reconnect the virtual machine and run it:

 ```cmd
 nslookup www.microsoft.com